Welcome to The Fred Whitton Challenge

 TOTAL RAISED

-Fred Whitton & the Challenge
+Fred Whitton & The Challenge

 The Challenge has been raising money for charity since it began in 1999, but who is Fred Whitton – and why is it named after him?
 Until his untimely death in 1998 at the age of 50, Fred Whitton was an extremely popular member of the Lakes Road Club.
 Not only was Fred the main instigator behind all the clubs’ activities, but he was also always there on the club runs and training weekends.
-Living near to all the big Lake District steep climbs Fred would have known them all, so the year following his death we decided to cycle the route in his honour and use it as an opportunity to raise a bit of money for charity… twenty years later that ‘bit’ for charity is now reaching the £2000000 mark!
-We always think of Fred’s reaction to the event on the day and wonder what he would have made of it all.

 Dates for your Diary